 - Community and Personal Service Workers (1,003 people or 12.9%)

-In combination these three occupations accounted for 3,396 people in total or 43.5% of the resident workers .
+In combination these three occupations accounted for 3,396 people in total or 43.5% of the resident workers (All industries).

-The major differences between the jobs held by the resident workers of Lithgow City Council and New South Wales were:
+The major differences between the jobs held by the resident workers (All industries) of Lithgow City Council and New South Wales were:

-- A larger percentage of resident workers employed as Machinery Operators And Drivers (12.5% compared to 6.1%)
+- A larger percentage of resident workers (All industries) employed as Machinery Operators And Drivers (12.5% compared to 6.1%)

-- A larger percentage of resident workers employed as Technicians and Trades Workers (17.4% compared to 12.7%)
+- A larger percentage of resident workers (All industries) employed as Technicians and Trades Workers (17.4% compared to 12.7%)

-- A smaller percentage of resident workers employed as Managers (9.5% compared to 13.5%)
+- A smaller percentage of resident workers (All industries) employed as Managers (9.5% compared to 13.5%)

-The number of people in the resident workers ] in Lithgow City Council decreased by 263 between 2011 and 2016.
+The number of resident workers (All industries) in Lithgow City Council decreased by 263 between 2011 and 2016.

-The largest changes in the occupations of the resident workers between 2011 and 2016 in Lithgow City Council were for those employed as:
+The largest change in the occupations of the resident workers between 2011 and 2016 in Lithgow City Council were those employed as: